shwethakunjur/comp423-course-notes/docs/tutorials/rust-setup.md

 **Start your environment**

-* Install VS Code
+* Install VS Code.

-* Open your directory where you configured your Dev Container in VS Code
+* Open your directory where you configured your Dev Container in VS Code.

 * Install the Dev Containers VS Code extension.